mmarkdown/mmark/Syntax.md

 * [Captions](#captions) for code, tables, quotes and subfigures.
 * [Asides](#asides).
 * [Figures and Subfigures](#figures-and-subfigures) - allows grouping images into subfigures as well as giving a single image metadata (a link, attributes, etc.).
+See [Images in Mmark](/syntax/images) for more details.
 * [Block Level Attributes](#block-level-attributes) that allow to specify attributes, classes and IDs for elements.
 * [Indices](#indices) to mark an item (and/or a subitem) to be referenced in the document index.